godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 [Jump to the **Downloads** section](#downloads), and give it a spin right now, or continue reading to learn more about improvements in this release.
 You can also [try the **Web editor**](https://editor.godotengine.org/releases/4.3.beta1/) or the **Android editor** for this release.
 If you are interested in the latter, please request to join [our testing group](https://groups.google.com/g/godot-testers) to get access to pre-release builds.

+---

+*The cover illustration is from* [**Road to Vostok**](https://roadtovostok.com/), *a hardcore single-player survival FPS set in a post-apocalyptic Finland border zone, developed using Godot 4.
+The main developer Antti ported the previous version of the game from Unity to Godot 4, writing a lot of insightful [progress reports](https://www.patreon.com/posts/godot-port-1-90611929) in the process.
+They recently released their [Public Demo 2](https://www.roadtovostok.com/news/public-demo-2) using Godot with the main gameplay loop.
+You can try the demo and wishlist the game [on Steam](https://store.steampowered.com/app/1963610/Road_to_Vostok/), and follow the development on [Twitter](https://x.com/roadtovostok) and [Patreon](https://www.patreon.com/roadtovostok).*

 ## Highlights

 Godot 4.3 is coming with a number of significant improvements and new features.
 To give you a taste, we have reproduced some of the spotlighted changes from the development blog posts here.
 If you have kept up to date with the dev release blog posts, there won't be many surprises here.

 - [Breaking changes](#breaking-changes)